 - 1. The International Atlantic Salmon Research Board's inventory of research relating to salmon mortality in the sea was established in 2002 and has been updated annually since then.
 It is an essential tool in the development of research priorities for potential funding and in better coordinating existing research efforts.
 Last year, the Board's Scientific Advisory Group (SAG) had highlighted two issues with the presentation of the inventory.
 First, it was difficult to track projects over time because the ongoing projects in the inventory were being re-numbered each year and the completed projects were not numbered.
-Secondly, only limited information was provided on completed projects making it difficult to take account of this work in ongoing Last year, a possible revised format for the inventory was research planning. presented, SAG(10)3, and this was accepted by the SAG and the Board.
+Secondly, only limited information was provided on completed projects making it difficult to take account of this work in ongoing research planning.
+Last year, a possible revised format for the inventory was presented, SAG(10)3, and this was accepted by the SAG and the Board.
 Accordingly, following the Annual Meeting, the 2010 inventory was presented using this format.
 The SAG had also asked that the summary table of ongoing and completed projects also be made available in Excel format.
-This was done and the 2011 inventory has again been presented in this way.
-The question arose as to whether the inventory might better be held as an Access database and the SAG may wish to discuss this further at its meeting, in the light of the changes made. - 2.
+This was done and the 2011 inventory has again been presented in this way. - 2.
 Table 1 provides details of expenditure on ongoing research by topic area for each Party.
 The total annual expenditure on the 45 ongoing projects (2 are uncosted) was approximately £6.8million.
 In Table 2, ongoing and completed projects are listed accordingly to the five research topic areas agreed by the Board on the basis of the main focus of the research, although some projects could have been allocated to a number of these research areas.
 In Table 3 the projects have been allocated to the relevant work package in the SALSEA Programme. - 3.
 Table 4 provides summary information on both the ongoing (45) and completed (58) projects.
 Full details of these projects are contained in Annex 1.
 There are 6 new projects since the last update.